top of page

 Grab a free 7-day to my daily workout plan to ramp up your workouts.
 Soon to be rebranded to Gym Gainz Guide.

-Next, let's talk about unilateral exercises.
+Let's talk about unilateral exercises.
 These are exercises that work one side of your body at a time.
 Examples include single-leg deadlifts, lunges, and single-arm rows.
 These exercises are great for preventing muscle imbalances and injury.
-Plus, it's a great way to feel like a superhero when you're doing them!

-After completing my compound lifts (2-3 of them), I will move into some unilateral exercises.
-This is a simple way to make sure you are training both sides equally and build a balanced, healthy physique.
+After completing 2-3 compound lifts, I will move to my unilateral exercises.
+This is a simple way to ensure you train both sides equally and build a balanced, jacked physique.

 Don't get stuck in the rut of doing the same weight and amount of reps on the same exercises for years.
 This is the benefit of following a program.
 In a 4-8 week cycle of resistance training, the workouts will look relatively the same.

-But by slightly adjusting the number of reps and gradually increasing the weights, you are able to progressively increase strength.
-If nutrition and recovery are on point, you will be able to increase lean muscle mass and decrease unwanted body fat as well.
+By slightly adjusting the number of reps and gradually increasing the weights, you progressively increase strength.
+If nutrition and recovery are on point, you will increase lean muscle mass and decrease unwanted body fat as well.

 We all love a good bicep curl, calve raise, and tricep extension.
 But, saving these assistance exercises for the end of your workout is important.

 These exercises target specific muscle groups and it's important to do them after your compound exercises.
-To me, most assistance exercises are vanity exercises.
+Most assistance exercises are vanity exercises.
 We do these because we want to look good in shorts and a tank top.
 They require less energy and are fun, so we save them for the end of the workout.

 Basically: